huangwei-pku/huangwei-pku.github.io/research.md

 **Connecting the Elderly: Health Benefits and Social Support from Broadband China Policy.** with Qingyuan Li, Xiaoyan Lei, and Yan Shen.
 (Under Review)

-**Stock Market Crash, Peer Stockholding, and Household Potfolio Choice.** with Yanfei Dong, and Yiping Huang.
-(Under Review)

-### Working in Progress

-**The Power of Market-wide Health Insurance Expansion: Evidence from New Cooperation Medical Scheme in China.** with Hongqiao Fu, Xiaoyan Lei, Zeyu Liu, and Ge Yin.

-**Internet Connection, Development and Social Multiplier Effect: Evidence from Rural China.** with Yiping Wang, and Hantao Wu.

 ### Book Chapters